jerrytqz/anime-database/README.md

 # anime-database
-A database of anime complete with a built-in menu system using the command line
+A database for anime complete with a built-in menu system using the command line

 ## Set Up and Run
 ```